PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 11:37:45
+Last updated: 2024-04-08 11:38:17
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: Since when did "hopeful" and "naive" become the same thing?
+I mean, why would you get into this business if not to save the world?
+That’s all I have ever wanted. - Starlight